jinyaling/jinyaling.github.io/research.md

 ## Working papers

  - **Paid Family Leave, Inventor Mobility and Firm Innovation**, with Qifei Zhu
->
-> We exploit the adoption of US state-level Paid Family Leave (PFL) laws to test whether family-friendly policies affect firm innovation.
-We find that PFL policies increase the innovation outputs of firms whose employees are more exposed to these laws.
-The stronger attraction and the higher retention of female inventors contribute to the output gains.
-Tests at the state level suggest that younger inventors move into states after PFL adoption, and the move-in inventors are generally more productive than the move-out inventors at the personal level.
-Further tests at inventor level show that females are less likely to drop out from the inventor career after PFL adoption.
-Overall, the behavior change in inventor career choices is the main channel through which PFLs affect firm innovation.
+> We use the adoption of US state-level Paid Family Leave (PFL) laws to examine the effect of family-friendly policies on rm innovation.
+We find that PFL policies increase the innovation outputs for firms employing workers in PFL states.
+We investigate three potential channels: inventor productivity, inventor mobility, and inventor career longevity.
+PFL policies attract female inventors from out-of-state and help firms retain their current employees.
+In addition, female inventors are less likely to drop out of their patenting careers after states adopt PFL policies.
+Overall, inventor relocation and career lengthening contribute to the innovation gains in states with PFL policies.

 &nbsp;
  - **Corporate Taxes and Corporate Social Responsibility**, with Xin Chang (Simba), Endong Yang and Wenrui Zhang